Billmate/opencart/README.md

 ## Changelog

+### 2.2.6(2017-07-05)
+* Fix - Display part payment on product / category page for OC 2.x
+* Enhancement - Add support for bought voucher on order as article

 ### 2.2.5(2017-07-05)
 * Fix - Rounding when coupon with free shipping and additional discount
 * Enhancement - Add links to manuals in admin